 Rancho Mirage hosts several document shredding and e-waste collection events for residents.
 The event is free and open to Rancho Mirage residents only with proof of residency.
-Shredding is limited to five (5) 12’’ x 17″ x 9″ boxes of documents (normal file box size) per resident.
+Shredding is limited to six (6) 12’’ x 17″ x 9″ boxes of documents (normal file box size) per resident.
 This helps residents dispose of sensitive documents safely and securely, and there is no need to remove staples, clips, or binders.
 All documents are shredded on site and then recycled.
 E-Waste (electronic components) such as old televisions, computers, cell phones, printers, and facsimile machines is also collected and recycled free.
-Residents may also bring in household batteries (e.g. “AA”, or “D” flashlight batteries) for recyclying.
+Residents may also bring in household batteries (e.g. “AA”, or “D” flashlight & laptop batteries) for recycling.

-The next Document Shredding & E-Waste Collection will be in in the fall of 2018 (specific date should be available by August 2018).
+The next Document Shredding & E-Waste Collection will be from 8:00 am. to noon on Saturday, October 13, 2018.
 This event is for Rancho Mirage residents only, who must show proof of residency at the event.
 This Document Shredding & E-Waste Collection event will be held in the west parking lot of the Rancho Mirage Library and Observatory located at 71-100 Highway 111 from 8 a.m. until noon.
 Household hazardous waste will NOT be accepted at this event.

 Rancho Mirage residents can also bring old electronics (e-waste) to the Burrtec Waste and Recycling Center located at 41800 Corporate Way in Palm Desert, Monday thru Friday from 9am to 4pm, and Saturday from 9am to 1pm.
 Residents must show proof of residency to the clerk at the recycling center to take advantage of this free service.
 Large or bulky electronics such as TVs or computer monitors are also picked up under the City’s Bulky Item Pick-up program (requires an individual, residental account).
 Simply call the City’s trash and recycling contractor (Burrtec) to set up an appointment for a free pick-up of large/bulky electronics on your regularly scheduled trash day.
 Burrtec may be reached at (760) 340-2113.